mangrovedao/mangrove-core/README.md

 It is tiring to always add `--private-key 0x..` to scripts, especially since the key may be different for each network.
 The `Deployer` contract has a `broadcast()` function that reads the `<NAME>_PRIVATE_KEY` var off the environment, where `NAME` is the name of the chain you're talking to.

 - You should have vars such as `MUMBAI_PRIVATE_KEY` , `POLYGON_PRIVATE_KEY` in your `.env` file
-- You should use `broadcast()` instead of `vm.broadcast()`.
+- You should use `broadcast()` instead of `vm.broadcast()` in scripts.
 The deployer contract will look for the correct private key, and fallback to the CLI-provided key if none was found.

 (Note that for Mumbai, `name=”mumbai”`)